Meet our speakers.

 What happens in the first 0.4 seconds when you see someone for the first time?
 And what if it isn’t a person you’re looking at, but a painting?
 Is the effect the same?

 Looking at art by using several tricks can improve your opinion about it.
 Adinda van Wely (25) is a student Art History and one of the winners of the TEDxUtrecht Talentstage.
 She has been working as an art consultant for three years.
 Her goal in life is to share the passion she feels about art, and to teach anyone who wants to hear.
-On our stage she will illustrate the three questions she always uses when looking at art, and how to use them on a day-to-day basis.
+On our stage she illustrated the three questions she always uses when looking at art, and how to use them on a day-to-day basis.

 “When we grow up we get audio visual information from our direct environment, we question and discern this information that comes at us by asking the question ‘why’?
 At some point we stop asking. – Why?”